-For the cooling tower efficiency increase, maintenance activities and intervals would not change with the proposed code changes, and thus maintenance costs would not
+For the cooling tower efficiency increase, maintenance activities and intervals would not change with the proposed code changes, and thus maintenance costs would not increase.
+The Statewide CASE Team is continuing to collect data and would welcome input on assumptions for incremental maintenance costs.

 In terms of maintenance, Cooling towers require specific activities for proper operations due to exposure to water and to the outdoors.
 ASHRAE provides guidelines for cooling tower maintenance in ASHRAE Standard 180, Table 5-10 (American Society of Heating, Refrigeration, and Air-Conditioning Engineers n.d.).
-Based on the ASHRAE guidelines, the primary maintenance activity for cooling towers is chemical testing and water treatment, which needs to be checked monthly for open systems to ensure proper operation and reduce potential for scaling.
-Additional maintenance activities should occur quarterly, semiannually, and annually, and are summarized in Table 40.
+Based on the ASHRAE guidelines, the primary